Langold: Langold Lakes

+Langold Lakes Country Park is situated on the south-western edge of the village.

 Knight's lakes provided leisure facilities for the miners once the village had been built.
 The principal activity was fishing.
 Following the nationalisation of the coal industry in 1946, the National Coal Board became responsible for the park, and made improvements to the leisure facilities.
 A bandstand was added in 1946 and a lido in the early 1950s.
 The south lawn was gradually covered by spoil from the mine, and now towers some 265 ft over the park.
 Ownership passed to the local authority after the pit closed in 1968, who built children's playgrounds and refreshment facilities once the mining equipment had been removed.
 In 1975, the dam and some of the banking at the eastern end of the main lake were reconstructed.
 Following years of neglect, the lido was removed and the bandstand refurbished in 2013, while new play equipment was added in 2014.

 Management of the lakes was made easier in 1992, when the Local Government Boundary Commission for England reviewed the boundaries for the Metropolitan Borough of Rotherham.
 Prior to 1992, the eastern half of the main lake was in Nottinghamshire, and the western half was in Rotherham.
 The councils for Nottinghamshire, Bassetlaw and Rotherham all agreed to moving the boundary, so that it followed recognisable features in the landscape.
 To the north, it was re-routed along the southern edge of Crow Wood, and to the south-west, it followed the eastern edge of the woods at Langold Holt.
 As a result, both of the lakes and land to the north and south of them became part of Nottinghamshire.